 Romaldkirk, which was formerly in Yorkshire, is now one of the most attractive villages in County Durham, and the church with its apparently unique dedication, occupies a commanding position, overlooking the large green.
-(See the photograph above.)
-Its patron saint was reputedly the son of a Northumbrian king but nothing else seems to be known about him whatever.
+Its patron saint was reputedly the son of a Northumbrian king but nothing else seems to be known about him whatsoever.

 Be that as it may, however, the external walls of the present S. aisle and transept (which, in the former case, may well be wider than the original) do appear to be thirteenth century work, as seen most especially in the windows on this side of the building, with typical Early English Y-tracery.
-(See the photograph of the church viewed from the southeast, left.)
+(See the photograph of the church viewed from the southeast, below left.)
 There are four of these altogether - two in the E. wall of the transept and one each in the south and west walls of the aisle.
-The most interesting window in these parts of the church, however, is the S. transept S. window, formed of five trefoiled-lights beneath a round arch, with outer lights subarcuated in pairs above encircled trefoils and the inner light with a large trilobe above, set in a triangle with curved sides.
+The most interesting window in these parts of the church, however, is the S. transept S. window, formed of five trefoiled-lights beneath a round arch, with outer lights subarcuated in pairs above encircled trefoils and the inner light with a large trilobe in the head.

-The north and south chancel windows are mostly restored or renewed, except for the easternmost S. window with standard reticulated tracery of the Decorated period.
-This window has three lights while the other three on this side, have two, but all four are separated by buttresses terminating in crocketed pinnacles above the battlements, the central one of which, like the southeast diagonal buttress, has a niche in the centre for a statuette.
-The chancel N. wall has an adjoining vestry to the east, formerly of two storeys, the upper of which probably served as a dwelling for a hermit or chantry priest (cf. Staindrop again, or High Coniscliffe in Darlington, or - to take just one example among many from southern English counties – Toddington in Bedfordshire).
-The chancel arch is formed of two orders bearing deep hollows which die into the jambs, while unusually, the chancel floor is two steps lower than the nave (sic), albeit that it rises again by one step to the sanctuary and three more around the altar.
-This floor level may be one result of the chancel’s nineteenth century restoration, when the excellent mosaics were laid, around 1894.
+In any event, the north and south chancel windows are almost entirely renewed or restored, except for the easternmost S. window with standard reticulated tracery of the Decorated period.
+This has three lights while the other three on this side, have two, but all four are separated by buttresses terminating in crocketed pinnacles above the battlements, the central one of which, like the southeast diagonal buttress, has a niche in the centre for a statuette.
+The chancel N. wall has an adjoining vestry to the east, formerly of two storeys, of which the upper probably once served as a dwelling for a hermit or chantry priest (cf. Staindrop again, or High Coniscliffe in Darlington, or - to take just one example among many from southern English counties – Toddington in Bedfordshire).
+Inside the church, the chancel arch is formed of two orders bearing deep hollows which die into the jambs, while unusually, the chancel floor is two steps lower than the nave, albeit that it does rise again by one step to the sanctuary and by three more around the altar.
+This lower floor level may be one result of the chancel’s nineteenth century restoration, when the excellent mosaics were laid, around 1894.
 Two cinquefoil-cusped arches recessed in the S. wall, clearly designed to serve as a piscina and a credence, are set within a larger, ogee-pointed crocketed arch beneath the three-light S. window.

 The W. tower is fifteenth century work which rises in three stages to two-light, transomed bell-openings and surmounting battlements, with short pinnacles at the corners.
 The three-light W. window has supermullioned tracery beneath a segmental arch, the tower arch is formed of two flat chamfers that die into the jambs, and there is a ribbed vault underneath, with a central opening for the bell-ropes.